litestar-org/litestar/docs/usage/stores.rst

 :class:`RateLimitMiddleware <litestar.middleware.rate_limit.RateLimitMiddleware>` is accessed via the registry:

 .. literalinclude:: /examples/stores/registry_access_integration.py
-    :language: python
+    :caption: Accessing a store used by the :class:`RateLimitMiddleware <litestar.middleware.rate_limit.RateLimitMiddleware>` via the registry

 This works because :class:`RateLimitMiddleware <litestar.middleware.rate_limit.RateLimitMiddleware>` will request its store internally via ``app.stores.get`` as well.

 The default factory
 +++++++++++++++++++

-The pattern above is made possible by using the registry's default factory; A callable that gets invoked every time a store is requested that has not been registered yet.
+The pattern above is made possible by using the registry's default factory; A :term:`callable <python:callable>` that gets invoked every time a store is requested that has not been registered yet.
 It is similar to the ``default`` argument to :meth:`dict.get`.

 By default, the default factory is a function that returns a new :class:`MemoryStore <litestar.stores.memory.MemoryStore>` instance.
 This behaviour can be changed by supplying a